Green-bms/gioia/README.md

 #### 8 RGB leds:<br>
 ![alt-text](https://github.com/Green-bms/gioia/blob/master/Pictures/8_rgb_leds.jpg) <br>
-Each LED can light up in one of these 7 colors: red, green, blue, yellow, fuchsia, aqua, white All the documentation to make it is available here: https://github.com/Green-bms/gioia/tree/master/8%20RGB%20leds%20version
+Each LED can light up in one of these 7 colors: red, green, blue, yellow, fuchsia, aqua, white. <br>
+All the documentation to make it is available here: https://github.com/Green-bms/gioia/tree/master/8%20RGB%20leds%20version

 ### Microcontroller